readikus/early-saas-handbook/docs/intro.md

 *Respect your team's time* - communication needs to be considerate of people and their time.

+*Be pragmatic about automated testing* - certain functionality is just quicker to build with TDD, but a lot of the time adding meaningful test coverage takes a lot of time.
+You don't have time and you most likely don't know if that feature is really going to be that useful, so you time doesn't allow for full coverage.
+This isn't FAANGS - you've only got a small budget to find product/market fit, so focus on delivery rather than perfection.
+Of course, if you're doing something that relies on accuracy, completely ignore this!

+Assure users that you're app is going to break* - it's an alpha, you have no time, the sooner you make.

 *Don’t be a dick.*

 *Prioritise!* - adding this again, as it's so important.

+*Selectively ignore all of these rules, except the ones on * - what do I know?

 - Does your SaaS demonstrate instant value, or does it require hours of use b?
 No - rethink it unit